Built with Zero Trust principles at the core to safeguard data and access anywhere, keeping you protected and productive.

 Security, by default

-Nearly 90% of security decision makers surveyed say that outdated hardware leaves organizations more open to attacks, and that more modern hardware would help protect
+Nearly 90% of security decision-makers surveyed say that outdated hardware leaves organizations more open to attacks, and that more modern hardware would help protect

 against future threats.
 Building on the innovations of Windows 10, we’ve worked with our manufacturer and silicon partners to provide additional hardware security capabilities to meet the evolving threat landscape and enable more hybrid work and learning.
-The new set of hardware security requirements that comes with Windows 11 is designed to build a foundation that is even stronger and more resilient to attacks.
+The new set of hardware security requirements with Windows 11 is designed to build a foundation that is even stronger and more resilient to attacks.

 Enhanced hardware and operating system security

 With hardware-based isolation security that begins at the chip, Windows 11 stores sensitive data behind additional security barriers, separated from the operating system.
 As a result, information including encryption keys and user credentials are protected from unauthorized access and tampering.
-In Windows 11, hardware and software work together to protect the operating system, with virtualization-based security (VBS) and Secure Boot built-in and enabled by default on new CPUs.
+In Windows 11, hardware and software protect the operating system, with virtualization-based security (VBS) and Secure Boot built-in and enabled by default on new CPUs.
 Even if bad actors get in, they don’t get far.
 VBS uses hardware virtualization features to create and isolate a secure region of memory from the operating system.
 This

 Robust application security and privacy controls